Frequently Asked Questions

 The fostering panel will then make a recommendation to the fostering service as to the applicant’s suitability to foster, and agency decision maker for the fostering service will decide whether to approve you or not.

 Generally speaking, the assessment, training and approval process should take around six months, but can take longer.
 The National Minimum Standards for Fostering Services 2011 state that the suitability of a prospective foster carer must be decided upon within eight months of their application to foster.

 Can I foster if I am Gay?

-The first step in applying to foster is always the hardest, so when you approach a fostering service ask how they will support you as a gay person if you were to apply to foster for them and whether they have any other gay foster carers that you could speak to or meet with.
+The first step in applying to foster is always the hardest, so when you approach a fostering service ask how they will support you as a foster carer and whether they have any other lesbian, gay, bisexual or transgender (LGBT) foster carers that you could speak to or meet with.

 There are several organisations set up by gay and lesbian foster carers and adopters that can offer you further advice and support about being a foster carer.
 You can find details of these on our Useful links page or on our LGBT foster carers page.

 Yes.
 Anyone can apply to foster regardless of whether they are single, married or living with a partner.
 Also, regardless of whether you have your own children or not, whether you live in your own home or rent, whatever your race, religion or sexuality.

 Do I need a spare room to foster?